IQTLabs/CRviz/.github/ISSUE_TEMPLATE/bug_report.md

 Describe your issue here.

 ### Environment
--version of CRviz?
+- version of CRviz?
--which browser and its version?
+- which browser and its version?
--versions of the following (if known and/or applicable) -node.js
+- versions of the following (if known and/or applicable)
-  -RxJS
-  -D3
-  -Docker
+  - node.js
+  - RxJS
+  - D3
+  - Docker

 ### Steps to reproduce
 Tell us how to recreate your issue.